rackerlabs/docs-developer-blog/_posts/2018-06-18-hadoop-eco-basics-2.md

 available for companies to leverage.
 To learn more about Hadoop, see the official documentation at the [Apache Software Foundation website](http://hadoop.apache.org).

 Have you used Hadoop?
-Let us know what you think by posting a comment below!
+Let us know what you think by posting a comment below.